devcon5io/mongodb-monitoring/README.md

 array).
 To collect statistics of the collections of the database, add the collection names to the `collections` field't array.
 - the influx document contains the connection parameters the for the influs db server and db to store the measures.
+- to authenticate with MongoDB, use `username` and `password` property, see also [Vert.x Mongo Client](http://vertx.io/docs/vertx-mongo-client/java/)
 5. Download the [Vert.x](http://vertx.io/) full-distribution and put it's bin/ folder on the PATH so you can execute vertx from any path
 6. Start Vertx using the configuration and deploy the Verticle
 ```
 vertx run -conf config.json MongoInfluxMonitoringVerticle.js
 ```

+Note, this solution provides only basic capabilities but may be a good starting point for building your own custom monitoring solution.

+- no authentication for InfluxDB
+- not all statistics are captured, but you can add additional mappings if needed (just look at the code)
+- it has been tested with Mongo server running on Windows, the serverStatus contains an extraInfo field that may not work on linux.
+If that causes problems, remove the `pagefile` measure